Allen Weisselberg: Who is the man who could bring down Donald Trump?

 When asked by House Democrats who else would have access to business or financial records that could implicate Donald Trump in a range of investigations, from his campaign’s connections to Russia to hush money payments involving an adult film star, his former attorney listed the names of several Trump insiders – starting with Allen Weisselberg.

-Mr Weisselberg, the Trump Organization’s longtime chief financial officer, could be criminally charged on 1 July 2021 in an alleged tax evasion and fraud case stemming from a years-long probe from the Manhattan District Attorney’s office and a parallel investigation from the New York State Attorney General.
+Mr Weisselberg, the Trump Organization’s longtime chief financial officer, was criminally charged on 1 July 2021 following a years-long probe from the Manhattan District Attorney’s office and a parallel investigation from the New York State Attorney General into allegations of tax evasion and fraud.

+He has pleaded not guilty to 15 counts, including conspiracy, grand larceny and tax fraud.

+Prosecutors allege Mr Wesselberg was connected to a 15-year scheme, including evading taxes on $1.7m of income.

 Since 2017, the company has been held under a trust controlled by the former president and his adult sons – along with Mr Weisselberg, the only person not named Trump to oversee the company’s accounting.